RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/nlu/training_data/converters/nlu_markdown_to_yaml_converter.md

  | filter(cls, source_path: Path) -> bool
 ```

-Checks if the given training data file contains NLU data in `Markdown` format
+Checks if the given training data file can be converted to `YAML`.

-and can be converted to `YAML`.
+Works with NLU data in Markdown or JSON format.

 **Arguments**: